 What we don’t: Subpar mapping ability compared to Garmin's high-end Fenix 7.

 Suunto has a reputation for reliable products and accurate tracking, but their watches have fallen short of late in terms of modern touches like smart features and convenient app support.
 The Race is their latest—and, in our opinion, greatest—innovation yet and brings the Finnish brand up to speed.
 For comparison, the Race costs around the same as Garmin’s Forerunner 265 but is more in line with the $600 Forerunner 965 above.
-With the Race, you get a similarly bright and vivid AMOLED screen, detailed mapping, dual-band GNSS, music capability, and over 95 sport modes—along with twice the battery life of the 265 (and 9 hours more than the 965) while tracking.
+With the Race, you get a similarly bright and vivid AMOLED screen, detailed mapping, dual-band GNSS, music capability, and over 95 sport modes—along with twice the battery life of the 265 (and three days more than the 965) in time mode.
 Both Garmins boast smaller screens, have more refined interfaces, and are lighter by around an ounce, which makes them better for around-town use, but ultrarunners and those inclined towards long backcountry adventures will find a lot to like with the Race.

-Another compelling option from Suunto is their new Vertical ($629), which (as its name suggests) is purpose-built for climbers and mountain adventurers.
+Another compelling option from Suunto is their Vertical ($629), which (as its name suggests) is purpose-built for climbers and mountain adventurers.
 We recently tested the high-end Vertical Titanium Solar ($839), which offers a wildly long-lasting 85 hours of battery life in multi-band GNSS mode.
 It lacks the bright and highly contrasted AMOLED screen of the Race—and is out of reach price-wise for many—but is better-suited for multi-day expeditions and backcountry missions (see our in-depth review here).
 And like the Race, the Vertical’s mapping functionality falls short of higher-end Garmin designs like the Fenix 7 (which also has a more refined feature set), but not everyone needs all the bells and whistles of a Garmin.
 In any case, we think the Race and Vertical are both great additions to the market with classy looks (which cross over nicely for around-town use), impressive battery life, and an easy-to-use interface.

 See the Suunto Race